This blog is an attempt to help you understand DevOps and MLOps and their differences and similarities.

 Goal of DevOps?

-The primary goal is to do automation, a continuous cycle of process and then feedback.
+The primary goal is to do automation, a continuous cycle of the process, and then feedback.
 This effort is dependent on communication between the different departments of the business and tools used for integration in between the process.

 CI and CD in DevOps?